audreydieuanh/cipher/README.md

 2. Change method implementation:
 Since encode and decode is mostly similar.
 The only difference is to add/subtract, I group it into 1 method to remove repeated code.

+## Resources used
+1. CSC207 labs and readings